How to Improve INP (Interaction to Next Paint) on Your WordPress Website

 Keep in mind that the INP value is determined by computing all interactions on a page.
 Of all these interactions, one with the worst responsiveness is reported as the INP.

 As you have read in the first line of this article, improving the INP is not an easy task because it depends on many aspects.
 On some pages, the interaction in question depends on the theme, e.g. opening the mobile menu.
 Therefore, it is advisable to use a fast, light and optimized theme.
 However, on other pages, the interaction depends on plugins, such as changing the image in a slideshow, and in this case, in addition to optimizing the images, we must also choose a good plugin.
-It is the combination of many aspects that ensures that your website responds well and therefore your INP is reduced.
+In summary, it is the combination of many aspects that ensures that your website responds well and therefore your INP is reduced.

-Let’s take a look at the things you can do to optimize your WordPress website for INP.
+Let’s take a look then at the things you can do to optimize your WordPress website for INP.

 Use a performance-optimized theme

 Choosing a lean and performance-oriented theme is crucial for optimizing your site’s speed.
 Performance-optimized themes are designed to minimize unnecessary code and features to ensure faster loading times.
-These themes typically emphasize efficient code, minimal design elements and compatibility with optimization techniques such as lazy loading and resource minification so that responses to interactions occur as quick as possible.
+These themes typically emphasize efficient code, minimal design elements and compatibility with other optimization techniques such as lazy loading and resource minification so that responses to interactions occur as quick as possible.

 Accelera was created with Blocksy, which we believe is the best theme currently available.
 But there are many others you can use.
 Here is a list of the themes we’d recommend to improve INP and your web performance in general: